cgcai/notifypy/readme.md

 	  -s, --stingy          refuse to send SMS if len(message) > 160.
 Always prints refusal regardless of --verbose
 	  -i IDENTITY, --identity IDENTITY
 	                        identity file to use.
-Default: ~/.notifypy
+Default: ~/.hoiioapi

-##Identity File
+##API File
-The id file should consist of the following lines with no leading or trailing characters except whitespace.
-Notifypy tries to read `~/.notifypy` if `--identity` is not specified.

-1. App Id
-2. Access Token
-3. Target Number

-Additional lines are ignored.
+The API file is a plain text document containing a single JSON object.
+The object contains one or more application names as keys.
+Each key has a JSON sub-structure containing that application's configuration parameters.
+The file may not contain comments.

+The following is a sample `.hoiioapi`:

+	{
+		"notifypy": {
+			"appid": "<some value>",
+			"token": "<some value>",
+			"number": "<some value>"
+		}
+	}

+##Hoiio
 You should create a [Hoiio Developer Account](http://developer.hoiio.com/) and a Hoiio App in order to get the values for App Id and Access Token.
 Note that if you're rolling with trial credits, the target phone number can only be the number you signed up with.

 ##Use Cases